waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Intentional Fainting:** Purposely fainting the party is NEVER a valid strategy to escape a trapped area.

 # III.
 Current Objectives
 - **Pokemon Mansion - Find the Secret Key:** The mansion is a maze of switches and hidden passages.
 The key is likely hidden somewhere within.

-Current hypothesis: The diaries scattered throughout the mansion contain clues to the key's location or the final puzzle's solution.
-Test: Find and read all diaries.
+## Mansion Puzzle State
+- **1F Switch at (3, 6):** Controls the east/west gates.
+The state alternates with each press.
+  - *Current State:* West gates are CLOSED, East gates are OPEN (deduced).
+- **2F Switch at (3, 12):** This switch also seems to affect the gates, but its exact interaction with the 1F switch is still being tested.

+## Current Hypothesis
+- I am currently trapped in the central corridor of 1F.
+To escape, I must reach the switch at (3, 6) and flip it again.
+This should close the eastern gates and reopen the western gates, allowing me to explore a different path.

 # IV.
 Solved Puzzles & Key Discoveries
 - **Pokemon Mansion B1F - Gate Switch Puzzle:** Switch at (19, 26) opens northern and western gates.